LiorAvrahami/Workout_Instructorinator/readme.md

 this project creates an audio file with a set of verbal instructions separated by given time gaps. also the instructor can count down to the next instruction, and background music can be added.
+## requirments
+- ffmpeg should run from your command line
+- scipy, numpy
+- works for me on python 3.10.1

 ## Instructions File